Infineon/wiced_btsdk/README.md

       - CYW920721B2EVK-02: SWD hardware debugging supported.
 SWD signals are shared with D4 and D5, see SW9 in schematics.
       - CYW920721B2EVK-03: SWD hardware debugging is not supported.
       - CYW920706WCDEVAL: SWD debugging requires fly-wire connections.
 The default setup uses P15 (J22 pin 3) for SWDIO and P30 (J19 pin 2) for SWDCK.
 P30 is shared with BTN1.
+      - CYW920735Q60EVB-01: SWD hardware debugging supported.
+The default setup uses the J13 debug header, P3 (J13 pin 2) for SWDIO and P2 (J13 pin 4) for SWDCK.
+They can be optionally routed to D4 and D4 on the Arduino header J4, see SW9 in schematics.

 ## Downloading an application to a board